Searching for Summer

 Summer always seemed an endless bike ride with friends towards a playground or sleepover.
 By the time May rolled around, I was playing out the potential June, July, and August like an NFL quarterback running through his receiver progression.

 Summers past and yet-to-come are fair game for your calls, your emails, or your postings.
-I could regale you with my Summer of 100 Movies, my playground batting championship, or my trip to the Grand Canyon.
-Clare Marie could describe the artwork she made with her mom or the summer she learned to swim (5 years ago).
+I could regale you with my Summer of 100 Movies, my playground batting championship, or my trip to The Grand Canyon.
 But we want to hear about the vacation plans you have made, the maintenance work both on your rig and your recreational vehicles, or the multitude of projects that will make room for grilling, swimming, or just a slice of watermelon on a lazy day.
 Summer just got here, and it wants to know what you have in store for it.
+You do not want it spending the season with this guy...

 Summer might be the perfect time to try out that vegan thing.
 That is one of the reasons why we have asked Olympic silver medalist and star of James Cameron’s hit documentary The Game Changers Dotsie Bausch to join us at 9:30 am ET on Saturday.
 The plant powered cyclist will let you know how you can get that protein, enjoy that cookout, and lead a healthy, happy life.
 Creator and performer Tea Hacic-Vlahovic brings her wild adventurous self into our world at 10 am ET.
 Along with talking about her new book Life of the Party, Tea will be offering tips for how full-throttle extroverts can survive this time of social isolation while still maintaining their distance.